 Scope of Effort

 The Testbed Landscape Team issued an open invitation to industry stakeholders inviting suggestions for Testbed use cases.
-The scope was expanded beyond numbering to include many aspects of the migration to an All-IP environment.
+The scope was expanded beyond numbering to include many aspects of the migration to an all-IP environment.
 Vendors and Providers were invited to contribute “use cases” of interest within the following broad categories:

 Numbering use cases